Vikiek/Airbnb-Paris/README.md

-# Python
-Projects in Python
-# Paris Airbnb - visualisation data project
+# Paris Airbnb - visualisation data project in Python

 ## Author: Wiktoria Ekwińska

-The open-access dataset on which the analysis was conducted comes from Airbnb platform and it was downloaded via this website: http://insideairbnb.com/get-the-data.html).
+The open-access dataset on which the analysis was conducted comes from Airbnb platform and it was downloaded via this website: http://insideairbnb.com/get-the-data.html.
 It contains the data, collected from the above mentioned platform, relating to residential homes available for short-term rental from private persons in Paris.